mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

 7. Get rid of the `ConnectionHealth` object
 8. Audit and cleanup `Controller::stateChanged`.
 We need to audit all areas where code is listening to `Controller::stateChanged` and see if it should be monitoring the `ConnectionManager` instead, if that is the case, make the necessary changes.
 [Here](https://searchfox.org/mozilla-vpn-client/search?q=Controller%3A%3AstateChanged&path=&case=false&regexp=false) is a current list of every instance we should audit.
 9. Move timestamp code to its own class/object

-### Audit and cleanup `Controller::stateChanged`
-Controller states are going away, so any code that was previously listening for `Controller::stateChanged` should now monitor the `ConnectionManager`.

 ## Questions